Crescent Services offering procurement frameworks and consultancy to the wider public sector, learn more.

 3. The suppliers are engaged in constant and repeated competition for business throughout the life of the framework (where a panel has more than one supplier)

-4. The buying process for each framework is made as straightforward as possible by CPC and the process is clearly explained in a User Guide
+4. The buying process for each framework is made as straightforward as possible by CPC and the process is clearly explained in each framework's User Guide

 5. Better prices and service because using a framework consolidates the purchasing power of lots of individual institutions

-6. You can rely upon CPC's advice, expertise and collective muscle if you experience a problem with a supplier
+6. You can rely upon CPC's advice, expertise and framework management services if you experience a problem with a supplier

 How are CPC frameworks created?